IamGideonIdoko/traccil-be/README.md

 6. Do not alter any configuration files without contacting team members.
 7. Do not install or manage any dependency with `npm` use `yarn` instead.
 8. Write meaningful commit messages.
+9. Do not push changes directly to the master branch.
+Push to remote branch of your local branch instead.

 ## Useful Tips